overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

 each version is available here: https://github.com/overvis/opcb-release/tree/OPCB-221-opipc/CHANGELOG.md

-## Manual firmware update and factory reset
+## Manual firmware update and full factory reset

 The manual update requires a full factory reset by uploading a new firmware image to the SD memory card.
 All current firmware images can be found on the release page: